 Percy, for his part, tried to gain custody of his two children by Harriet.
 His lawyers told him it would be a good idea for him to take a wife, so he finally married Mary on December 30, 1816 at St Mildred’s Church in London.
 Although Harriet’s family gained custody of their children, the couple remained in London and attempted their new married life.

 It was not long before Percy’s debt collectors came calling.
-The couple left England again, this time bound for Italy, with Claire and her new born daughter Allegra (the child of Lord Byron, who would later claim her) in tow.
+The couple left England again, this time bound for Italy, with Claire and her new born daughter Allegra (the child of Lord Byron) in tow.

 In Italy, Mary’s two children developed malaria and died.
 On November 12, 1819, Mary gave birth to her fourth child, Percy Florence, the only one who would survive to adulthood.
 Mary became pregnant again in 1822.
 She suffered a miscarriage and almost bled to death.
 Percy, too distraught to call a doctor, put Mary in a tub of ice water to staunch the bleeding.
 It was later agreed that he had saved his wife’s life.